solana-labs/ecosystem/projects/xhashtag.md

 twitter: https://twitter.com/xhashtagio
 ---

 xHashtag enables fractional ownership of tokenized #hashtags purchasable by locking $XTAG tokens into a bonding curve contract that controls price in relation to supply of #hashtags and guarantees liquidity.
-The protocol burns #hashtags based on its performance on twitter, increasing its floor price over time. xHashtag is also a powerful twitter marketing tool for crypto projects to drive consistent conversation and gain traction on the CryptoTwitter while incentivizing their fans.
+The protocol burns #hashtags based on their performance on Twitter, increasing floor price over time. xHashtag is a powerful Twitter marketing tool for crypto projects, driving consistent conversation and traction while incentivizing fans.

 <b>Website</b>: https://www.xhashtag.io </br>
 <b>Twitter</b>: https://twitter.com/xhashtagio </br>